GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Methodology

-where LN represents the layer normalization and CA represents our proposed dictionary-based cross attention mechanism. $\boldsymbol{K}$ and $\boldsymbol{V}$ denote the learnable Key and Value vectors in the global dictionary. $\boldsymbol{U}_l$ denotes the hidden temporal representation.
-We elaborate the details of input embedding and dictionary-based cross attention in the following parts.
+where LN represents the layer normalization and CA represents our proposed dictionary-based cross attention mechanism. $\boldsymbol{K}_l$ and $\boldsymbol{V}_l$ denote the learnable Key and Value vectors in the global dictionary. $\boldsymbol{U}_l$ denotes the hidden temporal representation.
+The representation $\boldsymbol{X}_L$ from the $L$-th layer is input into a linear projection layer for reconstruction.
+We elaborate the details of dictionary-based cross attention in the following part.